HL7/davinci-crd/input/pagecontent/implementation.md

 * With CRD, the only information available is what the clinical user specifically enters when creating a clinical order, appointment, etc. Back-office or financially oriented users will generally not be involved at all.
 The user's objective is to drive the clinical process, not the billing process.
 The codes provided will be clinical ones and the information entered will focus on what the performer needs to execute the request, not on what a payer might want to support prior authorization.
 Information such as who will perform, where they will perform, when they will perform, etc. may not be known.
 With CRD there can be multiple contingent responses.
 For example "Not covered if billed as A or B, covered with prior authorization needed if billed as C or D, and no authorization required if billed as E".

-* CRD isn't only seeking information about approval of a prior authorization.
+* CRD is not only seeking information about approval of a prior authorization.
 It also includes determining whether coverage exists, whether additional information is needed (such as DTR), etc. Legacy engines will not necessarily be set up to do this.

 * The timeframes for evaluation will also differ.
 Many payers have an asynchronous prior authorization process where processing may take several minutes or even longer.
 CRD timelines are much shorter: 5 to 10 seconds, depending on circumstances.